phpvms/docs/docs/acars/plugins/getting-started.md

 - Run `npm run dev` to then test in ACARS
 - Run `npm run dist` to create the ZIP
 - Upload this zip somewhere
-- Update the phpVMS ACARS Admin to point to the above URL
+- Update the phpvms ACARS Admin to point to the above URL
 - ???
 - Profit!